 - 24 km from Trashigang, visit the temple of Gom Kora, set on a small alluvial plateau, overlooking the river.
 Gom Kora is a famous place where Guru Rinpoche subdued a demon.
 Further ahead reach to Doksum village where you can see women busy in weaving traditional Bhutanese fabric and a chain bridge dating of the 15th century.
 Visit to Trashiyangtse Dzong, situated at the alt. of 1,850 m.
 In former times Trashiyangtse was important centre because it lies on one of the caraven routes leading from western and central Bhutan.The dzong is new and near by are the Art school and the famous chorten Kora.
 Evening return to Trashigang.
 Dinner and overnight at the lodge in Trashigang.

 Day 13 : Trashigang - Samdrup Jongkhar (180 km, 6 hours)

 - Trashigang - Samdrup Jongkhar road completed in 1965 and the journey takes about 6 hours.
 Along the way, pass by Sherubtse College, the only college in country founded in 1978.

 Also visit the Zangtho Pelri temple built in 1978 by the late Minister of Home Affairs.
 It represents Guru Rinpoche's paradise.
 Driving ahead, reach to Khaling to visit the Blind School and Weaving Centre.
 Deothang, 80 kms from Khaling is the centre of Technical training college and road maintenance head quarters for the east.
 From here the road descends fairly rapidly to the plain through a dense tropical forest with an abundance of teak, bamboo and ferns.
 Overnight at the lodge in Samdrup Jongkhar.

 Day 14 : Depart Samdrup Jongkhar

-After breakfast transfer to the Bhutan border where you will be met by the Indian agent.
+- After breakfast transfer to Bhutan border where you will be picked up by Indian agent for onward program.